What are the other Names for this Condition? (Also known as/Synonyms)

 - Get bi-yearly foot exams.

-- Check feet each day, especially if there is a known episode of nerve or blood vessel damage.
+- Check your feet each day, especially if there is a known episode of nerve or blood vessel damage.

 - Wear proper shoes.